 Significant differences were observed among the genotypes of Cocos nucifera for all the growth parameters studied (Table 1), clearly indicating the presence of substantial genetic variability and differential adaptability under the prevailing environmental conditions.
 Among the evaluated genotypes, the check variety KPT recorded the maximum plant height (2.07 m), highlighting its superior vertical growth and possible efficiency in resource utilization.
 Such enhanced height may be attributed to its inherent genetic potential combined with favorable physiological responses, making it a useful benchmark for comparing the performance of other entries.
 Among the exotic genotypes, Verrikobbari (VKBT) and Nigerian Green Tall (NGT) also exhibited relatively greater plant height, suggesting their adaptability and vigorous growth behavior in the given agro-climatic conditions.

-In addition to plant height, stem girth—a critical indicator of structural strength and vegetative vigor—also varied significantly among the genotypes.
+In addition to plant height, stem girth a critical indicator of structural strength and vegetative vigor also varied significantly among the genotypes.
 Nigerian Green Tall (NGT) recorded the highest stem girth (105.00 cm), indicating its robust growth, better assimilate accumulation, and stronger trunk development.
 This was closely followed by SSGT and MVT, which also demonstrated considerable stem thickness.
 Increased stem girth is often associated with improved mechanical support, efficient transport of water and nutrients, and enhanced tolerance to environmental stresses such as wind and drought.
 Therefore, genotypes exhibiting superior stem girth and plant height can be considered more vigorous and potentially more productive, making them promising candidates for future breeding and cultivation programs.

 The presence of a well-developed basal bole in certain genotypes enhances anchorage and nutrient storage, thereby contributing to better growth performance under varying environmental conditions.
 Variability in stem girth at different heights has also been used as a reliable descriptor for distinguishing coconut genotypes and assessing their vigor (Rethinam et al., 2000).